barkindagda/GeoVLM/README.md

 </p>

 ## Research Paper
-For detailed insights and the methodology of GeoLLM, please refer to the paper
+For detailed insights and the methodology of GeoVLM, please refer to the paper